w3c/web-advertising/success-criteria.md

 external documents, this document defines success criteria to evaluate the benefit and impact of changes to the web on the interests of societies, people, publishers and their supply chains, marketers, and delivery access providers.
-This document is primarily directed at these four stakeholders.
+This document is primarily directed at these five stakeholders.
 Readers of this document are expected to be familiar with Web advertising, but are not expected to have deep familiarity with the technologies involved.
 The principal objective is to improve web advertising.
 No one factor is assumed to be more or less